Jessie Ware

 Jessica Lois Ware (born 15 October 1984) is a British singer and songwriter.
-She came to prominence following the release of her debut studio album, Devotion (2012), which peaked at number five on the UK Albums Chart and produced the single "Wildest Moments".
-Her second studio album, Tough Love (2014), reached number nine in the UK and produced the singles "Tough Love" and "Say You Love Me".
-Her third studio album, Glasshouse (2017), reached number seven in the UK.
+She came to prominence following the release of her debut album, Devotion (2012), which peaked at number five on the UK Albums Chart and produced the single "Wildest Moments".
+Her second album, Tough Love (2014), reached number nine in the UK and produced the singles "Tough Love" and "Say You Love Me".
+Her third album, Glasshouse (2017), reached number seven in the UK.

-Ware pivoted to a disco-influenced sound for her fourth studio album, What's Your Pleasure?
+Ware switched to a disco-influenced sound for her fourth album, What's Your Pleasure?
 (2020), which was released to critical acclaim, reached number three in the UK, and produced the singles "Spotlight", "Save a Kiss" and "Remember Where You Are".
-Her fifth studio album, That!
+Her fifth album, That!
 Feels Good!
 (2023), produced the single "Free Yourself" and reached number three in the UK, as well as peaking at number sixteen in the Top Album Sales chart in the US.
 Ware has received accolades including seven Brit Awards nominations including one for Best New Artist and four for British Female Solo Artist and two Mercury Prize nominations.

 In 2018, Ware began co-hosting Table Manners alongside her mother Lennie, a podcast about "family, food and the art of a good old chit-chat", available to online streaming platforms.

 Early life

 Ware was born at Queen Charlotte's Hospital in Hammersmith, London, on 15 October 1984.
 She was raised in Clapham, London.
-She is the daughter of Helena (née Keell, usually called Lennie), a social worker, and John Ware, a BBC Panorama reporter, who divorced when she was 10.
+She is the daughter of Helena "Lennie" Ware (née Keell), a social worker, and John Ware, a BBC Panorama reporter, who divorced when she was 10.
 She is the younger sister of English actress Hannah Ware.
 Her mother was supportive in her early musical career and Ware considers her to be "her hero", saying "She brought up my sister, brother and me with so much love and fun and always told me I could do anything I want."
 Ware's mother is Jewish and she was raised in the faith.

 Ware was educated at Alleyn's School, a co-educational independent school in Dulwich in South London, where she was a schoolmate of Florence Welch, Jack Peñate, and Felix White of the Maccabees.
 She then attended the University of Sussex, where she graduated with a degree in English literature.
 After her studies, Ware briefly worked as a journalist at The Jewish Chronicle, did sports journalism at The Daily Mirror and worked behind the scenes at TV company Love Productions.
 There, she was a colleague of Erika Leonard, otherwise known as E. L. James, the author of Fifty Shades of Grey.